Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -Runtime
-Specifies the runtime version of the job.
+Optionally set the version of the runtime to use for the job.
+If left unset, the default runtime is used.

 ```yaml
 Type: String